MicrosoftDocs/architecture-center/docs/industries/manufacturing/predictive-maintenance-solution-content.md

 Building an ML model requires sufficient, correct and complete data.
 In addition, predictive maintenance poses unique challenges, a major one being the availability of failure data.
-Failures are relatively rare events – particularly in high-capital equipment, such as CNC machines, or components of oil refineries; so even if we have collected sensor data over a long period of time, we may not have sufficient failure data.
-Consider how “failure” is defined; what exactly constitutes a failure?
+Failures are relatively rare events, particularly in high-capital equipment, such as computer numerical control (CNC) machines, or components of oil refineries.
+Even if we've collected sensor data over a long period of time, we might not have sufficient failure data.
+Consider how “failure” is defined.
+What exactly constitutes a failure?
 Is it when the device stops working unexpectedly?
-Is it when the device degrades to a level where it is not performing at a desired level anymore?
+Is it when the device degrades to a level where it isn't performing at a desired level anymore?
 Is the failure case a cutting machine being destroyed, because of a component failure caused by metal fatigue, or other indicators that point a failure, before a catastrophe happens?